 “A single vessel side sweep (SVSS) has been deployed from a response vessel in the area.
 SVSS is a boom-type system deployed over the side of a vessel to collect oil from the water.
 A skimmer is then used to collect the oil from the SVSS and store it on the vessel for disposal in accordance with waste management regulations.
 Other response activities have included mechanical dispersion, deploying sorbent boom, deploying a tracking buoy, and surveillance flights,” HDMC said.

-The Hibernia oil spill comes some nine months after Husky Energy in November 2018 spilled an estimated 250,000 liters of oil from its Terra Nova field, a spill dubbed the largest ever in Newfoundland’s history.
+The Hibernia oil spill comes some nine months after Husky Energy in November 2018 spilled an estimated 250,000 liters of oil from its White Rose field, a spill dubbed the largest ever in Newfoundland’s history.